Hoodie

-A hoodie is a type of sweatshirt with a hood that, when worn up, covers most of the head and neck, and sometimes the face.
+A hoodie is a type of jacket or sweatshirt with a hood that, when worn up, covers most of the head and neck, and sometimes the face.

-The most common 'pullover' style hoodies often include a single large kangaroo pocket or muff on the lower front, while hoodies with zippers usually include two pockets, one on either side of the zipper, in the same location.
+Pullover-style hoodies often include a single large kangaroo pocket or muff on the lower front, while hoodies with zippers usually include two pockets, one on either side of the zipper, in the same location.
 Both styles typically include a drawstring to adjust the hood opening.
 Hoodies may be worn for aesthetic purposes, or protection against the weather, such as cold, wind, and rain.

 Terminology

 The word hood derives from the Anglo-Saxon word hōd, ultimately of the same root as an English hat.

 Hoodie, sometimes spelled hoody, is an abbreviation of hooded sweatshirt.
 The name 'hoodie' entered popular usage in the 1990s.

-According to Oxford English Dictionary, the term is also colloquially used in British and Irish English to describe a hooligan or thug.
+According to the Oxford English Dictionary, the term is also colloquially used in British and Irish English to describe a hooligan or thug.

 A study done in 2023 and published in a journal called The English Languages: History, Diaspora, Culture found that Canadian respondents preferred the term "hoodie" by a wide margin.
-However, those with ties to Saskatchewan may prefer the regional term "bunnyhug," while those with ties to Western Canada, especially older individuals, may use "kangaroo jacket."
-They found no relation between gender and term use.
-They found that younger people were more likely to give a variety of terms and hypothesized that they may have been trying to fit in.
+However, those with ties to Saskatchewan may prefer the regional term "bunnyhug", while those with ties to Western Canada, especially older individuals, may use "kangaroo jacket".
+They found no relation between gender and term use; they found that younger people were more likely to give a variety of terms and hypothesized that they may have been trying to fit in.